 While surviving as a roustabout, learn not to complain.
 Not to be nuisance.
 Learn to learn, and to do your job well.
 Even though you’re just an entry-level apprentice, rig managers and other managers down the line will know if you’re up to snuff — after all, you’ll all be spending a lot of time together.
 First impressions matter more in the offshore drilling world than they do in other, more flexible businesses.

-Assuming you do your job well, have your head screwed on right, and make a good impression, it’s not too hard to get yourself promoted to roughneck within a year, and sometimes in even less time if you’re especially promising.
+Assuming you do your job well, have your head screwed on right, avoid common injuries, and make a good impression, it’s not too hard to get yourself promoted to roughneck within a year, and sometimes in even less time if you’re especially promising.

 Roughnecks are expected to still do hard manual labor, but they’re more involved with the actual drilling process.
-They help lay down pipe, work with various drilling tools, and insert and extract drills.
+They help lay down drilling pipe, work with various drilling tools, and insert and extract drills.
 At this point, you’re technically already an offshore driller!

 5. Work your way up to pumpman, then derrickman